A stunning 76 acre park, on the west side of Lee Street, between Touhy Avenue on the south and Howard Avenue on the north. Map and directions

 Lake Park Memorial Pavilion

 In the center of the park, at 2200 Lee Street, is the beautiful and moving memorial honoring the men and women of Des Plaines who have served our country in the armed forces from the Civil War to the present day.
-The Pavilion is the site of a number of important events throughout the year, including the annual Memorial Day services.
-It is the site of the main stage for our annual Fall Fest every September, our Live at the Lake summer entertainment series, and the popular Movies in the Park each summer.
+The Pavilion is the site of a number of important events throughout the year, including the annual Memorial Day services, our Live at the Lake summer entertainment series, Concert Band performances, the popular summer Movies in the Park and the main stage for our annual Fall Fest every September.
 Map and directions.

 Lake Park Picnic Shelters